google/framework-for-osdu/osdu-r2/README.md

 ### Storage service

-The OSDU R2 Prototype Storage service is an extension of the DELFI Storage service designed to store extra non-indexed metadata with key-value string parameters with each record.
+The OSDU R2 Prototype Storage service is an extension of the DELFI Storage service and is designed to store extra non-indexed metadata with key-value string parameters with each record.

 In the OSDU R2 Prototype implementation, the Storage service's `/CreateRecord` endpoint adds the workflow and file IDs to the file records in the database.